Image: Copyright free from Pixabay.

-Andrew always went to sleep well after his mother and sister did; lights out, dressed in his singlet and boxers as he lay his six feet diagonally across the bedspread, listening to music and playing on his phone, the little rectangle of bright light burning into his corneas.
+Andrew always went to sleep well after his mother and sister; lights out, dressed in his singlet and boxers as he lay his six feet diagonally across the bedspread.
+Often he would be listening to music and playing on his phone, the little rectangle of bright light burning into his corneas.
 On a weekday, it was usually around one-thirty when his eyes drifted shut and he would sleep the night away.

 But that Wednesday night was different.